Thursday, June 14, 2018 || By Local News Curator || @maywoodnews || Updated: 5:19 p.m.

 Hinsdale Central High School’s golf team is a state powerhouse.
 They’ve won six consecutive state titles.
 Proviso East’s golf program, meanwhile, probably hasn’t had a winning record in four decades.

-Both teams compete in the Mid Suburban League West Conference, but they may as well have been light years apart — until tragedy brought the two programs together, their unlikely convergence sparked by a simple gesture of sympathy.
+Both teams compete in the West Suburban Silver Conference, but they may as well have been light years apart — until tragedy brought the two programs together, their unlikely convergence sparked by a simple gesture of sympathy.

 When the Hinsdale Central golf team’s assistant coach, Jimmy Horan, died from a car crash in March 2017, Gerald Holmes, Proviso East’s head golf coach, sent a card, enfolded into which was a small donation to one of the Horan family’s charitable causes and a team photo.